 The Research Commercialisation team works with academic staff and students to develop the University’s IP to obtain impact from our work.
 Enquiries should be made directly to the Research Commercialisation team who will guide you through the IP evaluation and development process outlined below.

 Support for Student Enterprise and Business Start-Ups

 Taking part in enterprising activities will not only help you to foster and build your enterprising skills, it will also give you the opportunity to explore your own entrepreneurial potential.
 Support is available to help you set up and run your own business whilst still at University.
-If you want to get involved in enterprise or entrepreneurial activities there are a number of options available through the Careers Centre Enterprise Support Programme.
+If you want to get involved in enterprise or entrepreneurial activities there are a number of options available through the Careers & Entreprise Centre.
 If you wish to make use of IP created as part of your course of study or research then you will need to discuss this with your supervisor or programme manager as there may be restrictions and conditions affecting the ability to do so.

 Step 1 Making Contact

 The first step of the commercialisation process is a conversation between the academic-inventor and one of our Technology Transfer Managers (TTMs).
 Contact can be made via phone, email or through submitting an Initial Commercial Enquiry Form.
 IP development requires consideration of many factors about the invention itself and the research area, but importantly must also understand previous contractual obligations, the applications and route to market and consider possible IP protection methods.

 Step 2 Assessment

 After making contact the TTM will work with the academic-inventor to establish a commercial case through building an understanding of the business opportunity.
 As part of this assessment process the TTM will need to ask basic questions about the business opportunity, including:

 - Is the IP wholly owned by the university or are there inventors from other institutions or contractual obligations to funders or other parties in a research collaboration?

 - How can it be protected?
 (Is IP protection available for example through a patent, trade secret, copyright or other method?)